craftgate/recruitment/README.md

 # The Way We Work

 **We don't have seniority levels** (like junior, mid-level, senior, etc.) in titles at Craftgate.
-We call ourselves `crafters`.
+We are all `crafters`.
 We love our profession and we believe that we are on a journey of craftsmanship.

 **We don't have any team leader position** at Craftgate.
 Every crafter is a natural-born leader and leads the team unintentionally regardless of work experience in years.